Shane Ramsay

 Shane Ramsay is a fictional character from the Australian television soap opera Neighbours, played by Peter O'Brien.
 He made his first appearance during the show's first episode, broadcast on 18 March 1985.
 Shane is the son of Max Ramsay (Francis Bell) and Maria Ramsay (Dasha Bláhová).
 His storylines included training to be an Olympic swimmer and being involved in two car crashes, with the second killing Jean Richards (Margot Knight), leaving Shane facing manslaughter charges.
 Writers also created a relationship story with Daphne Lawrence (Elaine Smith).
 O'Brien decided to leave Neighbours in 1986 and Shane departed during the episode broadcast on 3 March 1987.
-O'Brien reprised the role in July 2022 for the show's final episodes.
+O'Brien reprised the role in July 2022 for what was then thought to be the show's final episodes.
+Shane returned on 12 November 2024 until 26 November 2024 when he departed again.
+He returned again for the show's 40th anniversary in March 2025.

 Casting

 Peter O'Brien auditioned for the role of Shane Ramsay twice in 1984 and following the cancellation of medical series Starting Out, he was cast as the older Ramsay brother.
 O'Brien made his debut in Neighbours' first episode.
 Shane was one of Reg Watson's original Neighbours characters.
 The role of Shane made O'Brien a household name in his home country of Australia and overseas.
 Stefan Dennis originally auditioned for the role of Shane, but he was later cast as Paul Robinson instead.
 In the video The Official Neighbours Special: The First Ten Years, released in 1995, O'Brien said that he was working in England at the time when he received the role of Shane and he was not expecting Neighbours to last more than two years.